Finch-API/finch-docs/docs/Development-Guides/Providers.md

 **Please Note:**

 - Finch supports two integration types: Automated and Assisted.
 Automated Integrations refresh the data every 24 hours, while Assisted Integrations refresh the data every 7 days and require a configuration period.
-Learn more about integration types and configuration periods here [[Assisted Connect Flow](../Product-Guides/Assisted-Connect-Flow.md) ].
+Learn more about integration types and configuration periods here [Assisted Connect Flow](../Product-Guides/Assisted-Connect-Flow.md).
 - Integration types may impact field support for a given provider.
 For more information, see our [Field Support](Field-Support/Compatibility.md) guides.
 - If you would like to request support for a new integration, please get in touch with your Account Manager or reach out to developers@tryfinch.com.